AkvileJank/REST-discord-bot/README.md

 ## Project description

 This is a discord bot REST API made with Node.js and Express.js, wrapping a SQLite database.
-It is created to deal with sending congratulatory messages on discord for learners, that have completed the learning part.
+It was created to deal with sending congratulatory messages on discord for learners and managing congratulatory messages' templates, users, and sprint(learning part) information in the database.
+It was done as a learning project on Turing College.

 ## Sprints